tedmdelacruz/tedmdelacruz.github.io/content/whoami.md

 Hello there.

-I'm **Ted Mathew dela Cruz**, a software developer at Bukas.PH, helping Filipino and Indonesian youth attain higher education through student loans.
+I'm **Ted Mathew dela Cruz**, a software developer at Bukas.PH.
+We help Filipino and Indonesian youth attain higher education through student loans.

 I'm also a white-hat, independent cybersecurity researcher.
 I _legally_ hack corporations with their permission during my free time.
 Companies have rewarded me for finding vulnerabilities in their assets through the HackerOne bug bounty platform.